 Purchasing Power for the Peso

-Regardless of how much you personally need to live well in Mexico, the fact is, you'll get more for your money than in other areas of the world.
-This isn't surprising when one considers that the median household income in Mexico is not much more than a tenth of that in the US.
-In general, just about everything required for your daily living needs costs more in the US, Australia or Europe, with the exception perhaps of luxury items like brand name products such as designer label jeans and other upper-end clothing items or other imported goods.
+Regardless of how much you need to live well in Mexico, you'll likely get more for your money than in other areas of the world.
+It isn't surprising when one considers that the median household income in Mexico is not much more than a tenth of that in the US.
+In general, just about everything required for your daily living needs costs more in the U.S., Australia, or Europe.
+Luxury items like brand name products, designer label jeans, and other high-end clothing items or other imported goods are an exception.